 Requests to use materials from special collections should be made 24 hours in advance.
 Patrons must fill out the Special Collections Registration Form during their first visit to the Library.
 Signing this form signifies that the patron has read the “Guide to the Use of VMFA’s Special Collections”, and agrees to abide by its policies.

 Patrons are also required to present identification at the reference desk during their first visit.
 Acceptable forms of ID include a valid drivers’ license or passport.
 Patrons will have to complete a new registration form and present valid identification annually.

 As a state agency of the Commonwealth of Virginia, the Archives shall restrict access to public records only when sensitive material is present.
 Such restrictions will be applied in accordance with the Virginia Freedom of Information Act and the Virginia Government Data Collection and Dissemination Practices Act.
 Access to privately donated collections may be restricted by the donors of the material.
 Both Museum staff and the public may need written permission from the Director to view certain restricted records.
-Anyone seeking to perform research in an unprocessed collection may need to allow extra time for the materials to be reviewed first.
+Anyone seeking to perform research in an unprocessed or minimally processed collection will need to allow extra time for the materials to be reviewed first.